New York's Role in the Delaware River Basin Commission (DRBC)

 Any alteration of the operating policies or procedures of the Decree requires unanimous approval of the Decree Parties.
 When the Decree Parties meet to discuss potential modifications of the terms of the Decree, these meetings are legal settlement negotiations and, therefore, are as a rule not open to the public.

 Following an unprecedented multi-year drought in the early 1960s, the Decree Parties adopted modifications to the water management conditions of the Decree in 1983 to improve drought operations.
 In addition, to continually adapt and improve water resource uses in the Delaware River basin, modifications have since been adopted to improve habitat and recreational releases.
 The most recent modification is called the Flexible Flow Management Program.
-It also acts to increase the likelihood of available reservoir capacity to help mitigate flooding impacts immediately below the Cannonsville, Neversink and Pepacton reservoirs.
+It also acts to increase the likelihood of available reservoir capacity (void space) to help mitigate flooding impacts immediately below the Cannonsville, Neversink and Pepacton reservoirs.

 Flexible Flow Management Program